Christina El Moussa: Did ‘Flip Or Flop’ Star Cheat On Tarek With Gary Anderson?

 — Celeb Newz (@celebsnews12) February 18, 2017

-Similarly, Tarek had been worn down, physically and emotionally, by thyroid and testicular cancer and their treatments.
+Similarly, Tarek had been worn down, physically and emotionally, from thyroid and testicular cancer and their treatments.

 These days, Christina and Tarek are trying to move forward with their lives, both personally and professionally.
 They continue to host Flip or Flop as a team and continue to appear together at events.
 Meanwhile, they are both committed to peacefully co-parenting their children.
 As previously reported by the Inquisitr, Tarek told the Today show that their children are their top priority.